TrovaTrip Blog

 "Tip 1: Utilize the STEP Program - Smart Traveler Enrollment Program.
 Send your itinerary to the U.S. Embassy in other nations so your whereabouts are known in case something were to happen.
 Better safe than sorry!

-Tip 2: Share your location using the Find My app and share with at least 3 people back home.
-You'll sleep better at night knowing your friends and family are keeping an eye on your whereabouts while abroad—trust me!
+Tip 2: Share your location using the Find My app with at least 3 people back home.
+You'll sleep better at night knowing your friends and family are keeping an eye on your whereabouts while abroad — trust me!

 You got this

-We’re here to help you have once-in-a-lifetime adventures, so come book a trip solo and explore the world with other like-minded Travelers.
+We’re here to help you have once-in-a-lifetime adventures, so come book a group trip and explore the world with other like-minded Travelers.
 It’s time to get out there and add some stamps to your passport.
-Party for one?
+Party for one — but traveling as a group?
 Yes, please!